M25 Annual Conference 2025 – Shaping the future. *Event registration now closed*

 Registration and Booking

 All member institutions are entitled to one free delegate place (registration essential) and can book additional places.
-Complete the booking form by 5pm on the 12 May to receive the discounted additional place rate.
+Please note that we will be closing Conference delegate bookings on Tuesday 10 June.

 Fees: